micro-joan/DNSrecon-gui/README.md

 # Use

-When the tool is ready to use the same installer will give you a URL that you must put in the browser <b>in a private window<(b> so every time you do a search you will have to open a new window in private or clear your browser cache to refresh the graphics.
+When the tool is ready to use the same installer will give you a URL that you must put in the browser <b>in a private window</b> so every time you do a search you will have to open a new window in private or clear your browser cache to refresh the graphics.

 # Tools
 <table>